-- You must refrain from landing any traffic violations or alcohol- or drug-related offenses within this preliminary six-month period before you can take on Step 2.
+- You must refrain from landing any traffic violations or alcohol- or drug-related offenses within this preliminary period of 6 months before you can take on the next step.

 Step 2: Get a Restricted License

-Once you have 50 hours of driving experience under your belt, you and your parent or guardian must complete a Graduated Driver Licensing Parent/Legal Guardian Certification form.
+Once you have 50 hours of driving experience under your belt, you and your parent or guardian must complete a Graduated Driver Licensing Parent/Legal Guardian Certification (Form 21-1600).
 You must also:

-- provide a letter of parental consent if you're less than 18 years old.
+- provide the above letter of parental consent, if you're less than 18 years old.

 - pass three tests at a driver exam station: written, driving, and vision.
 See below for testing specifics.

 - provide solid evidence that you're a Montana resident.

 - have proof that you're a United States citizen or that you are legally cleared to be residing in the country.

 You may not drive between 11 p.m. and 5 a.m. (except for certain reasons).
 For the first 6 months, you may only have 1 unrelated passenger younger than 18 in your vehicle, unless you are supervised by a licensed driver at least 18 years old.
 For the next 6 months, you may have up to 3 unrelated passengers younger than 18 years old, unless you are supervised by a licensed driver at least 18 years old.